-It also lodged complaints against the KRG and Turkey in international arbitration courts in Paris and London, arguing that the sales were a breach of sovereignty.
+It then lodged complaints against the KRG and Turkey in international arbitration courts in Paris and London, arguing that the sales were a breach of sovereignty.

 By 2015, the KRG was feeling the squeeze.
-As crude oil prices hit their lowest in over a decade, the Iraqi government opted to further punish the Kurds for circumventing Baghdad’s authority with private oil deals by ordering the closure of the Kirkuk oil pipeline.
+As crude oil prices dropped to the lowest level in over a decade, the Iraqi government opted to further punish the Kurds for circumventing Baghdad’s authority with private oil deals, by ordering the closure of the Kirkuk oil pipeline.

-It had also blacklisted the Turkish transportation company responsible for shipping the oil to the international market.
-Ankara had found a quick fix for this.
-Palmali Group, owned by Turkey-based shipping magnate Murbariz Mansimov, himself conducting secret business with the Erdogan family, took over the operation, reorganised the exports and kept the crude flowing.
+During its crackdown, it had also blacklisted the Turkish transportation company responsible for shipping the oil to the international market.
+Ankara found a quick fix for this: Palmali Group, owned by Turkey-based shipping magnate Murbariz Mansimov, himself conducting secret business with the Erdogan family, took over the operation, reorganised the exports and kept the crude flowing.

 Within three months, Albayrak would be appointed as the country’s energy minister, and Turkey was still on hand to facilitate KRG’s crude sales.

-In March 2016, one of Albayrak’s ministry advisors, Tahsin Yazar, explained to him that the KRG was in serious financial difficulty.
+One of Albayrak’s ministry advisors, Tahsin Yazar, explained to him, in March 2016, that the KRG was in serious financial difficulty.
 Baghdad’s legal actions, he said, left Erbil unable to sell its oil on the open market, meaning it had only a “limited number of buyers”.

 “It is rumoured,” Yazar told Albayrak, “that the KRG has debts of $15bn to various circles.
 And that approx. $3-5bn amount of this is owed to crude petrol buyers”.